Anamorphic widescreen: Laserdisc

 While not anamorphic widescreen per se, many of the earliest Laserdisc offerings forwent the pan-and-scan cropping typical of home releases at the time, the mastering-technicians opting instead to simply squeeze the film's original aspect ratio down to 4:3.
 While this resulted in an image that was overly compressed on standard televisions, many later HDTVs can stretch out this picture, thus restoring the correct aspect ratio.

 Later during the 1990s, a handful of Laserdiscs were released with proper anamorphic transfers.

 Video was stretched vertically to fill the whole 4:3 picture of a Laserdisc (and add more information where black bars would be at the top and bottom) then either un-squeezed horizontally on a 16:9 TV set or using an anamorphic lens on a 4:3 video projector.

 DVD Video

-A DVD labeled as "Widescreen Anamorphic" contains video that has the same frame size in pixels as traditional fullscreen video, but uses wider pixels.
+A DVD labeled as "Anamorphic Widescreen" contains video that has the same frame size in pixels as traditional fullscreen video, but uses wider pixels.
 The shape of the pixels is called pixel aspect ratio and is encoded in the video stream for a DVD player to correctly identify the proportions of the video.
 If an anamorphic DVD video is played on standard 4:3 television without adjustment, the image will look horizontally squeezed.
 The menus are also anamorphic.